You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Policy Exception Review Committee

-The Policy Exception Review Committee (PERC) strives to review a final request for exceptions to Relay’s student-facing policies in a democratic, equitable, legally compliant, and institutionally sound manner.
-The PERC reviews (a) exceptions to admissions, (b) degree requirements, and (c) academic policies that impact the institution’s implementation of policy, procedures, curriculum, or revenue.
+The Policy Exception Review Committee (PERC) reviews a final request for exceptions by students, staff, and/or faculty to Relay’s student-facing policies.
+The PERC reviews exceptions to (a) admissions, (b) degree requirements, and (c) academic policies that impact the institution’s implementation of policy, procedures, curriculum, or revenue.
 Some examples include but are not limited to:

 • Program transfer exceptions